MKabX/MacSmbMount/README.md

 You can install this plugin by pressing `<shift+cmd+p>` to open the command pallet.
 Then type `install plugin`.
 Look for the `MacSmbMount` plugin and select it.

+## Disclaimer

+This plugin heavily depends on applescript and the osascript binary.
+It is therefore only useable under MacOS.

 ## Mount a SMB share

 The functions are available via the Command Pallete.
 Just press `<shift+cmd+p>` and search for `Mount smb volume`.
 A dialogue will pop up where you can enter the server address of your share.